PART 1

 from our latest event.

-Our community members brainstormed solutions for increasing youth voter turnout in Toronto.
+Our community members brainstormed solutions for improving the local basketball pipeline in Toronto.

 SOLUTIONS